LinkedEarth/ec_workshops_py/chapters/module2.md

 ---
-title: 'Module 2: Setting up your working environment with conda'
+title: 'Module 2: Introduction to Jupyter'
 description:
-  'This module will teach you how to organize your environments using conda'
+  'This module will teach you how to use Jupyter'
 prev: /module1
 next: /module3
 type: chapter